 Your liver carries out many important jobs, including:

-It can also repair itself and still functions when much of it’s damaged.
+If your liver is healthy it can also repair itself and can still function when much of it is damaged.

 There are four main types of primary liver cancer.

 Primary liver cancer affects people in different ways.
-Most of the time there are no symptoms in the early stages of primary liver cancer because your liver can still function when only a part of it’s working.
-Later symptoms may include:
+Most of the time there are no symptoms in the early stages.
+However, as the cancer cells grow, you may have symptoms including:

-These symptoms aren’t always caused by liver cancer but if you have any of them, see your GP.
+These symptoms may be caused by problems other than liver cancer.
+But, if you have any of these symptoms, see your GP.

-Primary liver cancer is usually caused by cirrhosis.
-This is scarring of your liver and poor liver function.
-Drinking too much alcohol is the most common cause of liver cirrhosis in the UK.
-It can also be caused by infections, such as hepatitis B and hepatitis C.
+Primary liver cancer, particularly HCC, may be caused by cirrhosis.
+This is when your liver becomes scarred and damaged.
+Drinking too much alcohol over time can cause cirrhosis.
+It can also be caused by infections, such as hepatitis B, hepatitis C and non-alcoholic steatohepatitis (a type of fatty liver disease).

 Other factors that may put you more at risk of developing liver cancer include: